Trustees

 Since the age of 18 I have always been ‘hands on’ whether it be nursing, counselling or helping others in some practical way.
 Since nursing my husband and covid, together with the constraints of age, everything changed.
 There was a vacuum.
 The possibility of becoming a trustee with the AOC presented itself as something I could contribute to.
 I am still in the learning phase but am enjoying being part of a team once more (and what a wonderful team they are!)

-Sue Hammet
+Sue Hammett

 I became a probationary trustee in February, and following a long and varied career within a blue-chip organisation, I wished to devote a portion of my spare time to the care of others.
 Having been introduced to the Association of Carers, I believe that I have found a perfect fit.